Children get vocal nodules too

 Children can and do get vocal nodules, although it is important to remember that not all hoarseness in children is necessarily caused by vocal nodules any more than it is in adults.
-When a child develops a hoarse/husky voice it is usually associated with inflammation of the vocal folds from an infection (laryngitis) and the voice is back to normal within two weeks.
-If your child's voice does not return to normal after two weeks you need to consult your GP for advice.
+When a child develops a hoarse/husky voice it is usually associated with inflammation of the vocal folds from an infection (laryngitis) and the voice is back to normal within two/three weeks.
+If your child's voice has not returned to normal after three weeks you need to consult your GP for advice.
 You can request that your GP refers your child to an ENT surgeon, or better still, to your nearest Voice Clinic.
 The ENT surgeon can examine your child's vocal folds and make a proper diagnosis of the problem.
 Once the vocal nodules have been confirmed, the ENT surgeon or voice clinic team will help you plan the most effective treatment for your child.

 Hoarseness is simply a sign that your child's vocal folds are not functioning as well as usual.
 It is a symptom of a problem and that is why a proper diagnosis is so important.
 Children can develop hoarseness for many reasons just the same as adults can.
 Sometimes inflammation of the vocal folds (laryngitis) can develop as a result of allergies or occasionally, from asthma inhalers, especially when they are not properly administered.
 Along with nodules, children can also develop cysts in their vocal folds or a small scar (known as a sulcus).